-The core attributes for FlowFiles are defined in the
+The core attributes for FlowFiles are defined in the org.apache.nifi.flowfile.attributes.CoreAttributes enum.

-org.apache.nifi.flowfile.attributes.CoreAttributes enum.
 The most common attributes you'll see are filename, path and uuid.
 The string in quotes is the value of the attribute within the CoreAttributes enum.

 - Filename ("filename"): The filename of the FlowFile.
-The filename should not contain any directory structure. - UUID ("uuid"): A unique universally unique identifier (UUID) assigned to this FlowFile. - Path ("path"): The FlowFile's path indicates the relative directory to which a FlowFile belongs and does not contain the filename.

-- Absolute Path ("absolute.path"): The FlowFile's absolute path indicates the absolute directory to which a FlowFile belongs and does not contain the filename. - Priority ("priority"): A numeric value indicating the FlowFile priority. - MIME Type ("mime.type"): The MIME Type of this FlowFile. - Discard Reason ("discard.reason"): Specifies the reason that a FlowFile is being discarded. - Alternative Identifier ("alternate.identifier"): Indicates an identifier other than the FlowFile's UUID that is known to refer to this FlowFile.
+The filename should not contain any directory structure. - UUID ("uuid"): A Universally Unique Identifier assigned to this FlowFile that distinguishes the FlowFile from other FlowFiles in the system. - Path ("path"): The FlowFile's path indicates the relative directory to which a FlowFile belongs and does not contain the filename. - Absolute Path ("absolute.path"): The FlowFile's absolute path indicates the absolute directory to which a FlowFile belongs and does not contain the filename. - Priority ("priority"): A numeric value indicating the FlowFile priority. - MIME Type ("mime.type"): The MIME Type of this FlowFile. - Discard Reason ("discard.reason"): Specifies the reason that a FlowFile is being discarded. - Alternative Identifier ("alternate.identifier"): Indicates an identifier other than the FlowFile's UUID that is known to refer to this FlowFile.